 The world economic forum suggests that by 2025, more than half of all tasks will have been automated and this will include hiring.
 This research was especially thorough and for the stature of the organisation that did it, these results are quite rigorous.

-Ways by which automated recruiting is helping businesses
+How is automated recruiting helping businesses

 The Internet has made the world a smaller place and there is no questioning the usefulness of it.
 Not only can you have communication across the globe almost instantaneously, but, it has opened new doors for hiring in ways of online job listings and communication forums like LinkedIn.